-POTENTIAL HAZARD Machine can spin very rapidly by positioning one lever too much ahead of the other.
-WHAT CAN HAPPEN Operator may lose control of the machine, which may cause damage to the machine or injury.
-HOW TO AVOID THE HAZARD Use caution when making turns.
-Slow the machine down before making sharp turns.
-Blade Engagement Switch: Located just left of center on the console (left side of ignition switch).
-Switch must be pulled out to the " ROTATE " position to engage the blades.
-Switch is pushed in to the " STOP " position to stop the blades.

-4.1.4 Choke Control: Located at center of console (right side of ignition switch).
+Machine can spin very rapidly by positioning one lever too much ahead of the other.

+• Operator may lose control of the machine, which may cause damage to the machine or injury.

+- Use caution when making turns. - Slow the machine down before making sharp turns. - 4.1.3 Blade Engagement Switch: Located just left of center on the console (left side of ignition switch).
+Switch must be pulled out to the "ROTATE" position to engage the blades.
+Switch is pushed in to the "STOP" position to stop the blades. - 4.1.4 Choke Control: (All units except Kohler 26 HP EFI) Located at lower center of console (right side of ignition switch).
 Choke is used to aid in starting a cold engine.
 The choke control is pulled out to be in the "ON" position and pushed in to be in the "OFF" position.
-DO NOT run a warm engine with choke in the "ON" position.
-4.1.5 Throttle Control: Located on console just right of center.
+DO NOT run a warm engine with choke in the "ON" position. - 4.1.5 Throttle Control: Located on console just right of center.
 Throttle is used to control engine speed.
-Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed.

-4.1.6 Brake Lever: Located on left side of the console.
+Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed. - 4.1.6 Brake Lever: Located on left side of unit, just to the front of the console.
 The brake lever engages a parking brake on the drive wheels.